Mission and history

 TCMC integrated with Geisinger on Jan.
 1, 2017, and became Geisinger Commonwealth School of Medicine.

-Geisinger Commonwealth has administrative and educational space at hospitals in Scranton, Danville, Wilkes-Barre and Sayre, as well as in Doylestown at the Pennsylvania Biotechnology Center of Bucks County.
-Geisinger Commonwealth has relationships with more than 25 hospitals in northeast and central Pennsylvania that provide learning environments for the students.
-The college has four regional campuses: North, South, Central and Guthrie, which are integral to the college’s community-based education.
+Geisinger Commonwealth has regional campuses in Atlantic City, Danville, Doylestown, Sayre, Scranton and Wilkes-Barre.
+The school's regional campuses are integral to the college’s community-based education.
 Community engagement is part of the fiber of Geisinger Commonwealth.
-More than 1,200 volunteer clinical faculty members throughout the region provide students with early clinical experiences and training across the four years of medical education.
+More than 1,500 volunteer clinical faculty members throughout the region provide students with early clinical experiences and training across the four years of medical education.
 Families throughout the region are generous in allowing students to follow them so they can appreciate the social context and the impact of illness on the lives of patients.
 Students are required to pursue research projects in quality improvement and community health.

 We are grateful to Gerald P. Tracy, MD, for authoring an in-depth history of Geisinger Commonwealth’s first 10 years – from discussions about creating a medical college to graduating the second class of medical doctors: Read The Commonwealth Medical College: A History of the First Ten Years (2004-2014).